codingstoic/elements-of-programming-interviews-solutions/README.md

-# Elements of Programming Interviews solutions in kotlin
+# Solutions in kotlin to problems from Elements of Programming Interviews

-Solutions to problems found in [Elements of Programming Interviews 1st edition](http://a.co/7BNpmNC)
+Check the book at [Elements of Programming Interviews 1st edition](http://a.co/7BNpmNC)

 In depth explenations on [my blog, codingstoic](https://www.codingstoic.com)